AutoDiscovery: Open-ended Scientific Discovery via Bayesian Surprise: Results and Discussion

 \subsection{Validating the Discovery Agent Framework}

-To understand how faithful the verification procedures proposed by our discovery agent are, we evaluate two critical pieces: 1) whether the experiment is valid, i.e., whether it can be implemented with the available data and whether the experiment plan effectively helps to confirm the hypothesis, and 2) whether the experiment was faithfully implemented in Python.
+To evaluate the faithfulness of the verification in \autodv{}, we evaluate two critical pieces: (1) whether the experiment is valid, i.e., whether it can be implemented with the available data and helps to confirm the hypothesis, and (2) whether the experiment was faithfully implemented.
 We sampled 175 nodes for the MCTS tree run on \texttt{nls\_bmi} from DiscoveryBench with associated experiments, code, and analysis, and asked two annotators to annotate the artifacts for experiment and implementation validity. \Cref{tab:validity} demonstrates very high validity ($>$95\%) for both experiment and implementation artifacts, also with a very high inter-annotator agreement (Gwet’s AC1 as $>$0.95).

 To evaluate the deduplication via LLM-based HAC pipeline, we subsampled 120 pairs of hypotheses from MCTS trees on all five DiscoveryBench datasets.
 Two hypotheses in a pair are sampled from the same HAC clusters.
 We asked a range of 1-3 annotators if the two hypotheses from a pair are structurally equivalent or not. \Cref{tab:validity} shows clusters found by our LLM-based HAC method indeed group duplicate hypotheses with 91\% validity, with good annotator agreement (Gwet’s AC1 as 0.75).